Ain’t No Night Fair

 I stared at her.
 Before.
-Before when we were still engaged, I had felt her eyes were so completely wonderful.
+Before, when we were still engaged, I had felt that her eyes were so absolutely wonderful.
 But the wonder had gone now.
-Yes, her eyes were now just the same as the eyes of anyone else, without any affect on my heart.
+Yes, her eyes were now just the same as anyone else’s eyes.
+They had no effect on my heart.
 And I answered her gaze.
-Perhaps it was my eyes which were awful, as indeed I had known since I was a child, no longer having any affect on her heart either.
+Perhaps it was my eyes that were awful, as indeed I had known since I was a child, no longer having any effect on her heart either.

 I answered, “That’s entirely up to you.”

-I swung my head, and my eyes too, from her stare and gazed out the train window again.
+I swung my head, and my eyes too, from her stare, and gazed out through the train window again.

 We were at Lemah Abang now.